thetuvix/webxr/spatial-tracking-explainer.md

 One exception to a reference space origin continuing to track its previous physical location is when the viewer regains positional tracking in a new area where the reference space's original physical origin can no longer be located.
 This may occur for a few reasons:
 * For a `bounded-floor` reference space, the user may walk far enough to transition from the bounds of one user-defined playspace to another.
 In this case, the origin of the `bounded-floor` reference space will snap to the defined origin of the new playspace bounds.
 * For an `unbounded` reference space, the user may walk through a dark hallway and regain tracking in a new room, with the system not knowing the spatial relationship between the two rooms.
-In this case, the origin of the `unbounded` reference space will snap to the position in the new room that results in the viewer's pose continuing seamlessly at the same coordinates in that reference space.
+In this case, the origin of the `unbounded` reference space will end up at an arbitrary position in the new room, perhaps resetting the viewer's pose to be identity in that reference space.

 In both cases above, the `onreset` event will fire for each affected reference space, indicating that the physical location of its origin has experienced a sudden discontinuity.
 Note that the `onreset` event fires only when the origin of the reference space itself jumps in the physical world, not when the viewer pose jumps within a stable reference space.